 The House glows from every window, beckoning you inside.

-Live music fills the first floor of the House with a Christmas ambiance to match the luxurious surroundings as you begin your self-guided tour.
+Live music fills the first floor of the mansion with a Christmas ambiance to match the luxurious surroundings as you begin your self-guided tour.

 While the House has always had electricity, the wood-burning fireplaces and candles galore add dancing firelight to the festive Christmas atmosphere.